elunna/ponyup/README.md

 *IMPORTANT*
 todo: Redo framework from the ground up - start over with Rounds/Sessions/Games
-todo: Implement pytest testing
-todo: Redesign all elements
-todo: Generic Card class
 todo: Object diagram for Card, Deck,
 todo: Make this framework super flexible: Should work with console, curses, tkinter, and django.
-todo: Move Joker to card module...
-Maybe... it has it's own logic.
 todo: Consolidate poker tools to a poker module.
 todo: Move testing hands to a test_hands module in the tests directory.
-todo: Make a CardPile class that has a lot of logic from the evaluator??
 todo: Subclass player to Human, CPU, Dealer.
 Give CPU's strategies.

 DONE: Move blinds/bringin logic from table to blinds/stud.